 Saxophonist and composer Rob Yockney was classically trained on viola and spent his early years playing in orchestras.
 But a childhood memory of a saxophone in a junk shop in Bath was eventually to take hold, and Rob subsequently developed a passion for jazz, and played in a variety of contexts including rock, blues, funk and big band.
-He is currently a member of The Big Noise Street Band based in Taunton (described as ‘big, bold and brassy’), and attends the Bristol Jazz Workshop.
+He currently plays tenor saxophone in the jazz septet Mixed Salad and between 2017 and 2023 was a member of The Big Noise Street Band based in Taunton.

 In 2013, Rob embarked on the project Impressions of … composing music for saxophone, drawing on his eclectic musical background, and evoking memories of the places he’s visited on his many travels.
 This project continued for 6 years producing compositions such as Blue Mansion, The Road to Inuvik, Ushuaia and The Church at Tikitiki.